suggap

 Plot

 New Mexico State Police Sgt.
-Ben Peterson and Trooper Ed Blackburn discover a little girl in shock and a catatonic state wandering the desert near Alamogordo.
-They take her to a nearby vacation trailer, located by a police spotter plane, where they find evidence that she had been there when the trailer was attacked and nearly destroyed.
-It is later discovered that the trailer was owned by an FBI Special Agent named Ellinson, on vacation with his wife, son, and daughter; the other members of the little girl's family remain missing.
-Now in an ambulance, she briefly reacts to a pulsating high-pitched sound coming from the desert by sitting upright, eyes open, on the stretcher, but no one else notices her reaction, and she lies back down when the noise stops.
+Ben Peterson and Trooper Ed Blackburn discover a little girl in a catatonic state wandering the desert near Alamogordo.
+They take her to a nearby vacation trailer, located by a police spotter plane, and find evidence that she was there when the trailer was attacked and nearly destroyed.
+The trailer was owned by FBI Special Agent Ellinson, on vacation with his wife, son, and daughter; the other members of the girl's family remain missing.
+In an ambulance, she reacts to a pulsating high-pitched sound coming from the desert by sitting upright, eyes open, but no one else notices her reaction, and she lies back down when the noise stops.